alfadelta10010/COD-Lab/week1/PES2UG22EC006/week1_cod.md

 - 0x10000000 - 0x12345678

 # Program 2:
-### Statement: Write an assembly program for addition of 2 half words.
+### Statement: Write an assembly program for addition of 2 half words
 ### Name of file:
 week1.2.s